Robust Online Learning over Networks: Numerical results

-We conclude by comparing the DOT-ADMM Algorithm with two gradient tracking methods: \begin{itemize} \item \textit{ra-GD}~\cite{bof_multiagent_2019}\footnote{The paper~\cite{bof_multiagent_2019} proposes a distributed Newton method, but ra-GD can be derived by replacing the Hessians with identity matrices (cf.~\cite[Remark~IV.1]{bof_multiagent_2019}).}: which makes use of the robust ratio consensus to ensure convergence in the presence of asynchrony,
+We conclude by comparing DOT-ADMM with three gradient-based methods, for both static and online problems: \begin{itemize} \item \textit{ra-GD}~\cite{bof_multiagent_2019}\footnote{The paper~\cite{bof_multiagent_2019} proposes a distributed Newton method, but ra-GD can be derived by replacing the Hessians with identity matrices (cf.~\cite[Remark~IV.1]{bof_multiagent_2019}).}: {gradient tracking algorithm} which makes use of the robust ratio consensus to ensure convergence in the presence of asynchrony,